nicolello-dev/WebexLib/README.md

   - Use k to pause / unpause the video
   - Arrow keys now move by 5s
 - Video zoom in
+  - Press ctrl+z or press the 🔍 key to toggle zoom status
+  - Press z to freeze or unfreeze zoom area (so you can move the mouse around)

 # Installation